AdobeDocs/commerce-admin.en/help/customers/manage-account.md

 ---
-title: Managing Customer Accounts
+title: Manage Customer Accounts
 description: Use the Customers grid to find any customer account.
 ---

-# Managing Customer Accounts
+# Manage Customer Accounts

 Use the Customers grid to find any customer account.
 You can use the standard [workplace controls](../getting-started/admin-workspace.md) to filter the list, change the [column layout](../getting-started/admin-grid-controls.md), save views, and export data.
 The [Actions control](../getting-started/admin-actions-control.md) above the grid can be used to apply an operation to multiple customer records.